wijits36/hypercore-power-manager/README.md

 hypercore-power-manager is a daemon that monitors your UPS through a NUT server and automatically orchestrates graceful shutdown and recovery of Scale Computing HyperCore VMs and clusters.
 When the UPS switches to battery, it shuts down VMs via the HyperCore REST API, then powers off hosts via IPMI.
 When power returns, it brings everything back up in the correct order.

-It's designed to run on a Raspberry Pi or similar low-power device that stays alive on UPS battery while it shuts down and recovers the infrastructure around it.
-It runs as a systemd service; install it, configure it, and forget about it until you need it.
+It's a systemd service designed to run on a Raspberry Pi or similar low-power device that stays alive on UPS battery while it shuts down and recovers the infrastructure around it.

 ## Features